MahdiGhafoorian/NLML_HPE/README.md

 ## **Acknowledgement**
 Many thanks to the authors of [6DRepnet](https://github.com/thohemp/6DRepNet) and [TokenHPE](https://github.com/zc2023/TokenHPE).
 We reuse their code for data preprocessing and evaluation which greatly reduced redundant work.

+This project was funded by the European Union (GA 101119800 - EMERALD).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

 <!--
 ## **Citation**